 Wind and waves can make paddling on the larger lakes quite difficult.
 Depending on the conditions, you may need to extend your stay until the weather clears.
 Be prepared to add additional time to your trip.
 Further, paddlers should have canoe and navigation skills before attempting this route.

 Have you taken a wilderness first aid course?
 Emergency rescues are not always easy or timely in the backcountry.
-I highly suggest learning wildness first aid and bringing a first aid kit on your trip.
+I highly suggest learning wilderness first aid and bringing a first aid kit on your trip.

 Wildlife in Kejimkujik National Park